rajathv/rajathv/README.md

 ## About me
-### Hi my name is Rajath, I am a software developerwith a keen interest in robotics and engineering.
+### Hi my name is Rajath, I am a software developer with a keen interest in robotics and engineering.
 I'm working in fintech company as a software developer.

 ## Contact me
 [![website](https://img.icons8.com/fluent/50/000000/domain.png)](https://rajathv.com/)